 WHAT’S THE BEST WAY TO GET VALUABLE CONTENT TO YOUR FANS?

 One of the best ways to get your music in front of your fans is via direct marketing.
 Direct marketing is marketing that involves interacting directly with your fans.
 It allows you to collect relevant info (email addresses, names, location, etc.) and the products involved in this type of marketing have more value to fans and are also more convenient for them.
 And trust me, the more convenient you can make things for your fans, the more they’ll come back.
+Marketing can be time consuming, however, so you may find it easier to automate your marketing strategy.
+If you are unfamiliar with how to execute this, you may find articles helpful such as – 4 Simple Processes To Automate Your Content Marketing Strategy.

 An example of direct marketing (or sales), is selling a personally autographed CD direct to a fan at a show.
 Needless to say, this has more value than a CD purchased through Amazon online because it is directly tied to a personal experience.